athomasq/athomasq.github.io/essays/steve.md

 **STEVE:**  That's a perfectly rational decision.
 We know that most succesful startups are founded by people named Steve.
 Look at all the big tech firms -- there's Steve Jobs, Steve Gates, Steve Zuckerberg, Steve Bezos.
 I mean, how can you argue with that pattern?

 **Stephen:**  But surely this is just a chicken-and-egg problem.
-If we
+If we funded more non-Steves, then you'd see more tech leaders not named Steve, and so the perception that only Steves can be leaders would erode.

+**STEVE:**  I don't see any empirical evidence for that hypothesis at all.
+You have to be more rigorous than that if you want to work in venture.

+**Stephen:**

+fiduciary
+scorecard
+meritocracy / standards
+dei
+word-changing
+stevist, not capable
+lps
+leadership qulaitu
+only the best

+diluter standards
+pipeline problem
+ref check
+LP profies
+pattern matching
+woke, dei, metrics
+tokenism

 **STEVE:**  Maybe in some ideal world.
 But in the world we actually live in, we have a fiduciary duty to maximize LP returns, so we simply cannot fund.
 That would be unprofessional and indeed a dereliciton of duty.